-The MassArt Public Safety Department encourages community members to use the Safety Escort program.
+The MassArt Department of Public Safety encourages community members to use the Safety Escort program.
 This program provides each community member the opportunity to receive either a walking or mobile escort by a member of the department from any point on campus to any point on the same campus, 24 hours a day, and 7 days a week.